Lincoln Heights Jail

 Lincoln Heights Jail is a former jail building complex in the Lincoln Heights neighborhood of Los Angeles, California, located adjacent to the Los Angeles River and situated about 0.7 mi southwest of the Lincoln/Cypress station.
 The original building built in the late 1920s is noted for its Art Deco style.
 The jail was designated a Los Angeles Historic-Cultural Monument on November 30, 1993.

 History

 Lincoln Heights Jail was originally built in 1927 at a cost of $5 million and opened in 1931.
 A police station was built next to the jail.
 The initial five-story building was constructed to accommodate 625 prisoners.
 The jail was expanded in the early 1950s to accommodate 2,800 prisoners.
 Notable detainees included Al Capone and individuals arrested during the Zoot Suit Riots and the Watts riots.
-In 1951, the unprovoked beating of seven prisoners occurred in the prison on what came to be known as "Bloody Christmas".
+In 1951, the unprovoked beating of seven prisoners by LAPD officers occurred in the prison on what came to be known as "Bloody Christmas".
 The jail was decommissioned in 1965, after the Los Angeles City Council and the Los Angeles County Board of Supervisors agreed to consolidate inmates in a nearby county jail as a cost-efficiency measure.

 From 1979 until 2014, the building was the home of the Bilingual Foundation of the Arts.